Zhanwei-Wang-Vacuum/zhanwei-wang-vacuum.github.io/index.md

 <h2 style="margin: 60px 0px 10px;">Short Bio</h2>

-I am currently a Ph.D. candidate at [Vrije Universiteit Brussel](https://www.vub.be/en) and [Interuniversity Microelectronics Centre](https://www.imec-int.com/en), working under the mentorship of Prof. [Bram Vanderborght](http://mech.vub.ac.be/multibody/members/bram.htm).
-My research focuses on the self-healing materials, soft matter, and their interplay with fluid mechanics in the context of fabricating and actuating soft robots.
+I am a Postdoc researcher at [Interuniversity Microelectronics Centre](https://www.imec-int.com/en) and [Vrije Universiteit Brussel](https://www.vub.be/en), working under the supervision of Prof. [Bram Vanderborght](http://mech.vub.ac.be/multibody/members/bram.htm).
+My research focuses on the stimulus-responsive materials, soft matters, and their interplay with fluid mechanics in the context of designing and actuating soft robots.
 I place a particular emphasis on advancing the physical intelligence and programmable behaviors in robotics.
 ## Research Interest:
 - **Soft Robotics:** Design, fabrication, actuation, and control for soft robotics.
 - **Additive Manufacturing:** Soft and multi-functional materials 3D printing.